OneTrick475/TicTacToe/README.md

-# TicTacToe
+# TicTacToe with AI

-Nothing special just testing github with my first thing done alone
+For both players you can chose ai or player
+AI uses the minimax algorithm